Vox amPlug AC30 Review

 Who is it for?

 Beginners – if you’re learning guitar in a house full of other people, this unit is a must.
 You can practice at any time you want without disturbing anybody else.
 Repeating the same exercise 100 times or playing bad notes can drive family members or housemates crazy, so this unit will prevent a lot of arguments.
-At the same time you won’t feel self conscious when playing because nobody else will hear you.
+At the same time, you won’t feel self-conscious when playing because nobody else will hear you.

-Travellers – if your job requires travel, this is a great way to continue to practice/play your electric guitar without needing to bring an amp around.
+Travelers – if your job requires travel, this is a great way to continue to practice/play your electric guitar without needing to bring an amp around.
 One of my students regularly travels and uses the Vox amPlug when staying at hotels so he can practice at any time without receiving noise complaints.

 Advanced players – if you’re working on a technical solo or working on your techniques, this unit will allow you to practice in silence.
 Your other family members or housemates probably won’t appreciate hearing the same sweep picking exercise 1000 times, so this unit provides you with a way to practice while still enjoying a good quality tone.